LaraGb/study-rival/README.md

 # Study Rival

-## Descrição
+## Description
-O Study Rival é uma plataforma inovadora que transforma o estudo em uma competição divertida.
-Os usuários podem definir metas de estudo, desafiar amigos e monitorar o progresso, bloquear sites e serem alertados caso o amigo tente acessar o site bloqueado, tudo de forma colaborativa.
-Esta aplicação é ideal para estudantes que desejam se manter motivados e melhorar sua produtividade.
+Study Rival is an innovative platform that turns studying into a fun competition.
+Users can set study goals, challenge friends, monitor progress, block distracting websites, and receive alerts if a friend attempts to access a blocked site, all collaboratively.
+This application is ideal for students looking to stay motivated and improve their productivity.

-## Recursos Principais
+## Key Features
-- Crie e gerencie suas metas de estudo.
+- Create and manage your study goals.
-- Desafie seus amigos para competições de estudo.
+- Challenge your friends to study competitions.
-- Bloqueie sites de distração durante as sessões de estudo.
+- Block distracting websites during study sessions.
-- Receba alertas quando tentar acessar sites bloqueados.
+- Receive alerts when attempting to access blocked sites.
-- Acompanhe seu progresso com estatísticas detalhadas.
+- Track your progress with detailed statistics.
-- Envie mensagens de incentivo aos seus amigos.
+- Send encouraging messages to your friends.

-## Tecnologias Utilizadas
+## Technologies Used
-- Frontend: React.js com TypeScript
+- Frontend: React.js with TypeScript
-- Backend: Node.js com Express
+- Backend: Node.js with Express
-- Banco de Dados: PostgreSQL
+- Database: PostgreSQL
-- Docker para ambiente de desenvolvimento
+- Docker for development environment
-- Autenticação com JSON Web Tokens (JWT)
+- Authentication with JSON Web Tokens (JWT)

-## Como Executar Localmente
+## How to Run Locally
-1. Clone este repositório.
+1. Clone this repository.
-2. Navegue para a pasta do projeto.
+2. Navigate to the project folder.
-3. Instale as dependências com `npm install`.
+3. Install dependencies with `npm install`.
-4. Configure as variáveis de ambiente (veja `.env.example`).
+4. Configure environment variables (see `.env.example`).
-5. Inicie o servidor de desenvolvimento com `npm run dev`.
+5. Start the development server with `npm run dev`.
-6. Abra o aplicativo em `http://localhost:3000` no seu navegador.
+6. Open the application at `http://localhost:3000` in your browser.